Magnificent Marrakesh

 Essaouira markets

-Overnight trip to Essaouira had me wishing I’d booked an airbnb with a great kitchen instead of a hotel- this coastal fishing town 3 hours drive away had incredibly dreamy seafood and fresh produce I really wanted to cook myself.
-Think sweet prawns, lobsters, sardines, octopus, and crab plus an assortment of Atlantic fishes, yummy argan oil made in the region, Berber Nutella; a roast almond and argan oil blend and mountains of fruit like strawberries, cactus, avocado and oranges.
+Overnight trip to Essaouira had me wishing I’d booked an airbnb instead of a hotel- this coastal fishing town 3 hours drive away had dreamy seafood and fresh produce I really wanted to get into cooking.
+Think sweet prawns, lobsters, sardines, octopus, crab and an assortment of Atlantic fish, argan oil and vibrant fruits: strawberries, cacti, avocado and oranges.

-Saying that Villa De L’Ô was a lovely stay and so was dinner at La Table by Madada, a Michelin guide recommended restaurant serving fresh local seafood with a touch of upmarket pizzaz.
-The next day we had lunch at Vague Bleue, a tiny restaurant on a small side street where dishes tasted dreamy yet simple, like being fed by a Moroccan mama who really knows her seafood.
+Villa De L’Ô was a nice stay though and so was dinner at La Table by Madada, a Michelin guide recommended restaurant serving fresh local seafood in an upmarket venue.
+Next day we had lunch at Vague Bleue, a tiny hole in a wall on a small side street where simple seafood dishes shine in freshness.

-A note of warning: even though it was August which usually means sweltering heat everywhere else, Essaouira was much cooler than Marrakech, requiring a thick sweater or a jacket, due to the blustery winds off the Atlantic Ocean.
-I was certainly unprepared and looked forward to going back to Marrakech!
+A note of warning: even though it was August which usually means sweltering heat everywhere else, Essaouira was much cooler than Marrakech, requiring a thick sweater or jacket, due to the blustery winds off the Atlantic Ocean.

 TANJA’S TIPS;